 Today is my husband’s birthday, and unlike myself, he could be happy without any cake on his special day.
 But, let me forget low carb ice cream, and I would have one disappointed man, wearing a party hat.
 Ice cream is his favorite treat, the one he craves and the dessert he chooses over ANYTHING else.

 I think, no wait, I know he could eat a half-gallon at a time if he would let himself.
 Do you have a treat like that?
 One you crave?
-I wish I only had one, so I better spare you my list!
+I wish I only had one, so I better spare you that long list!

 A couple posts back I shared the recipe for my Chocolate Toffee Crunch ice cream, and though my husband certainly had a bowl, or three, he is more of a vanilla man.
 Vanilla over Chocolate, weird right?
 I couldn’t imagine liking anything better than chocolate, so I had to get a little in this recipe even though it was for my vanilla loving man.

 He did tell me that this was one of the best sugar-free ice creams he had ever tried.
 So I guess he didn’t mind the chocolate and peanut butter that I used to “jazz up” his vanilla with after all!
 He is so kind, and my biggest cheerleader so I take every chance I get to make him happy!
-Do that in this case was certainly through his stomach.
+Doing that, in this case, was certainly through his stomach.

 I hope you all enjoy this recipe as much as my husband does and will tonight with his low carb chocolate cake.
-Even if he is content with just the ice cream, this girl thinks birthdays are just plain old “vanilla” without the cake!
+Even if he is content with just the ice cream, this girl thinks birthdays are just plain old “vanilla” without the cake too!